2027 수특 영독연 9강 변형문제

 Exercise 3 아기들의 심리적 실험과 탐색 행동

-The babies were as intrigued by the mimicry as they were by the stone face and, in each case, they tried to get a reaction from the adult that would help them figure out what ____ going on.
+The babies were as intrigued by the mimicry as they were by the stone face and, in each case, they tried to get a reaction from the adult that ____ help them figure out what was going on.

 Exercise 4 비경쟁적 자원의 특징